goodthebest/setup-digibyte-dgb-algo-sha256-mining-pool/README.md

 - [x] **BitcoinTalk:** To send Inbox message [click here](https://bitcointalk.org/index.php?action=pm;sa=send;u=1782856)

-Build and Install Digibyte (ticker DGB) Cryptocurrency Altcoins Mining Pool for Algorithm SHA256, Multi Coins & Multi Algo Mining Pool Software
+Build and Install Digibyte (DGB) Cryptocurrency Altcoins Mining Pool for Algorithm SHA256 On Yiimp Multi Coins & Multi Algo Mining Pool Software
 ----------------

 We provide altcoin cryptocurrencies mining pool installation and creation services and take care of everything from scratch to finish that includes but not limited to